ArthiNarayan/major-project/proposal.md

     - has a cd icon where player can listen to playlists
     - food icon where player can have snacks
 - at least 3 levels (quests)
-    - level one: kelp forest underwater with lost item
+    - level one: kelp forest underwater where player picks special item
     - level two: flying in the sky to deliver message to house on mountain
     - level three: travelling to gateway of afterlife (river) which is underground
 - music/sound effects